skosch/YinYangFit/docs/source/index.markdown

 <img src="img/vision_model.png" alt="Vision model">

 Many readers may have had some exposure, however superficial, to the concept of deep convolutional networks.
-It is tempting to conceptualize the architecture of the visual cortex as such a network: raw visual input enters at the bottom, undergoes processing through multiple layers, then comes out the top as a neat classification of a word.
+It is dangerously tempting to conceptualize the architecture of the visual cortex as such a network: raw visual input enters at the bottom, undergoes processing through multiple layers, then comes out the top as a neat classification of a word.
 But